OPEN CALL SUBMISSION FAQs

 What basic elements should be included in my proposal?

-It should describe an idea-based exhibition presented for the first time with at least three artists who work independently of one another.
-Proposals must be submitted in English and cannot exceed the 500-word limit.
-We do not accept any additional materials and links in the proposal are not allowed.
-In addition to the proposal, we ask you to submit the names of three possible artists you might include, to confirm it is a group exhibition and that you have given some thought to how you might populate your show if selected.
+You should describe an idea-based exhibition presented for the first time, with artists who work independently of one another.
+Proposals must be submitted in English, however the jury comes from more than 70 countries and judges on the idea, not the grammar.
+You cannot exceed the 500-word limit.
+We do not accept any additional materials, or links in the proposal to create a level playing field with the idea being judged.
+In addition to the proposal, we ask you to submit the names of three possible artists you might (or might not) include, to confirm that you have given some thought to how you might populate your show if selected.
 This list of three potential artists will not be shown to the jury, is not included in the 500-word limit and can change if the project is selected.

 Should the proposal itself include artist names and descriptions of their work?